- Guru Difference

 Therefore, even though companies may say they have a paper-based system, they probably do have a pervasive electronic system, even if it’s via folder trees.
-You still need to validate your records to ensure that the scanned version matches the paper version.
+You still need to validate your records to ensure that the scanned version is equivalent to paper records.

 Data security is a big aspect of Part 11.
 All users with access need the right roles and permissions.
 This is true whether you use a quality system solution like Greenlight Guru or you have a simple folder tree structure.
 If you do opt for folder trees, note that they tend to be cumbersome.

 You need to go into individual folders and check permissions.
 You’ll need to pull valuable resources from IT to check it all, making it a big deal for compliance.

 When it comes to digital security, passwords are a major component.
 How will you access the system?
 Security is the biggest area of concern with 21 CFR Part 11 because you must know that the right people have the right permissions and that not just anyone can jump in.